libPhipp/Rjira/README.md

   - The API support has been extended to supply
     - maxResults
     - startAt

+- Version 0.2.2

+  - get_issues now has an automated depagination

+  - default values for user/password/project/... are now stored in a connection object

 ## Roadmap

 - Might like to add oauth soon
-- Might like to add automated depagination soon
-- Might want the change the placement of the default values
 - Write vignettes